Historic Preservation Program

 New patients at Kalaupapa found themselves in an unfamiliar environment, without family or friends.
 Group homes helped people adjust by meeting both physical and social needs.
 Bay View Home, first established in 1901, served as a group home for older, disabled, and blind residents.
 Patients at Bay View shared meals in a central dining room, and received round-the-clock nursing care.
 In the afternoon, patients would line the lanai, or porch, of the home to take in the views.
 Those who could see would give the blind a running description, in Hawaiian, of everything they saw.

-The repair project involves removal of the porch (or lanai in Hawaiian), repair of the concrete foundation posts, replacement of damaged beams and siding, and roof replacement.
+The repair project involved removal of the porch (or lanai in Hawaiian), repair of the concrete foundation posts, replacement of damaged beams and siding, and roof replacement.